I hope you’re ready for this recipe, because let me tell you: lentils have never tasted this good!

 What are your go-to meatless meals?
 Share in the comments below, and be sure to leave a 5-star rating to let other readers know how much you loved this recipe!

 Photos by Kelli McGrane, © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
 Originally published by Shanna Mallon on May 28, 2015.
-Last updated: February 12, 2020 at 14:24 pm.
+Last updated on February 12, 2020.
 With additional writing and editing by Allison Sidhu.

 Nutritional information derived from a database of known generic and branded foods and ingredients and was not compiled by a registered dietitian or submitted for lab testing.
 It should be viewed as an approximation.